ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-5. Under what conditions can one apply eigen decomposition?
+Q. Under what conditions can one apply eigen decomposition?
 What about SVD?
 1. What is the relationship between SVD and eigen decomposition?
 1. What’s the relationship between PCA and SVD?

 <details><summary><b>Answer</b></summary>